Wenvoe Quarry

-Wenvoe Quarry is a quarry located on the eastern edge of the Vale of Glamorgan, south Wales, approximately 5 km southwest of Cardiff city centre.
+Wenvoe Quarry, formerly known as Alps Quarry, is a quarry located on the eastern edge of the Vale of Glamorgan, south Wales, approximately 5 km southwest of Cardiff city centre.
 It is situated on Alps Quarry Road, in an area known as "The Alps", between Wenvoe, Culverhouse Cross and Caerau.
 The quarry is accessed from the A4050 road.

-Wenvoe Quarry was developed from the Alps Quarry.
 The now-closed Whitehall Quarry, located 1 km to the west, was also known as Wenvoe Quarry.

 Current status

 Wenvoe Quarry is managed by Breedon Group, and the mineral rights are owned by the Wenvoe Castle Estate.

 The quarry has not been in production since the end of 2023.
 The quarry formerly extracted limestone rock, from which a variety of construction aggregates were produced.

 The quarry is divided into two key areas, which are connected by a tunnel.
 The most recent extraction area was at the eastern margin of the site.
 Older quarry workings at the western margin of the site were used for processing rock and for stockpiling aggregates.

-The quarry is bounded on all sides by agricultural fields and dense woodland.
-The former operational areas are not visible from public rights of way.

 Geology and terrain

 The quarry extracted carboniferous limestone from the Friar's Point Limestone formation, which lies towards the upper boundary of the Black Rock Limestone Subgroup, itself a constituent of the Pembroke Limestone Group.
 The Friar's Point Limestone formation was deposited between 358.9 and 344.5 million years ago.
 The quarry worked a portion of the formation that occurs at the surface as an inlier, surrounded by the younger rocks of the Mercia Mudstone Group.
 The eastern edge of the inlier is bounded by the Penarth Fault.

 The limestone formation at the quarry is around 265 m thick and has a dip of approximately 30° to the horizontal, towards the west.
 As a result of the limestone's relative durability compared to the Mercia Mudstone Group, together with the dip of the formation to the west and the sharp boundary against the Penarth Fault to the east, the limestone is expressed as a prominent ridge which runs roughly north-northwest to south-southeast and stands proud of the surrounding terrain by up to 60 m.
 The eastern boundary of the limestone forms a moderately steep escarpment.
 Within the quarry boundary, the limestone is covered by as little as 5 cm of soil.

 Water running off the ridge drains to the Bullcroft Brook to the east and to the headwaters of the Wrinstone Brook to the west.
 The two brooks combine downstream to form the Cadoxton River, which discharges to the Bristol Channel at The Bendricks near Barry.

+The quarry is bounded on all sides by agricultural fields and dense woodland.